Design and Technology

 Learn more about Design and Technology at Key Stage 3

-In KS3 (years 7, 8 & 9) pupils receive four one hour lessons over the two week timetable of Design and Technology.
-The curriculum encompasses – working with Food, Resistant Materials, Systems and Control and Textiles to provide a valuable experience.
-The challenges cover in lessons help to develop the skills much prized by employers and educators alike.
+In KS3 (years 7, 8 & 9) pupils should receive four one hour lessons over the two week timetable of Design and Technology.
+The curriculum encompasses – working with Food, Product Design, and Textiles to provide a valuable experience.
+The challenges covered in lessons help to develop the skills much sought by employers and educators alike.
 They include problem solving, teamwork, analysis and making evaluative judgements.
 It offers an opportunity to design, implement ideas through practical application of skills along with an appreciation of advances in technological world.
 Through the range of experiences offered, all pupils will begin to think and work in a way that prepares them for life in the 21st century.

 Learn more about Design and Technology at Key Stage 4

 This department is in the fortunate position of being able to offer a wide range of options under the umbrella of Technology.
 We are at an exciting time as there have been significant changes in the curriculum and exams available for this subject.
 To best suit the needs of our pupils we are aiming to offer as many subjects as possible.
-From 2017 All GCSEs Technology will be linear Students will sit all exams at the end of the two year course.
-GCSEs Technology will be graded 9–1 All new GCSEs will be graded 9–1, rather than A*–G. Grade 9 will be the highest and equivalent of an A**.
+From 2017 the GCSEs in Technology will be linear Students will sit all exams at the end of the two year course.
+We also offer a number of BTEC courses.

-Currently at Key Stage 4 pupils can choose to study from the following GCSE courses:
+Currently at Key Stage 4 pupils can choose to study from the following courses:

 - Art – Textiles